heathhenley/heathhenley.github.io/content/posts/implementing-similar-apps-with-dissimilar-stacks.md

 but I had to play with the default caching setup for the data that my server components were fetching, as it's a regular get request but the data returned updates periodically.
-Not a big deal, but something that had me scratching my heading for a bit as I was trying to figure out why my data wasn't updating.
+Not a big deal, but something that had me scratching my head for a bit as I was trying to figure out why my data wasn't updating.

 My preference so far - it depends 🤣.
 I like the control and simplicity of a classic server-renders-html app using HTMX for some interactions.
 I personally